hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-to-generate-dscc-api-client-libraries-for-python-using-openapi-generator.md

 ![](/img/auth.png "Authorization of API calls")

 Lets run a sample code which displays the access types in the DSCC.
 The required parameters and the returned results for each endpoint is described under each of endpoints in the sample code.
-To execute the operations on the DSCC, you will need to perform:
+To execute the an API call on the DSCC, you will need:

-1. Provide an authorized token which is generated from the HPE GreenLake as mentioned in the blog [post](https://developer.hpe.com/blog/api-console-for-data-services-cloud-console/).
+1. The authorized access token which is generated from the HPE GreenLake API Gateway as mentioned in the blog [post](https://developer.hpe.com/blog/api-console-for-data-services-cloud-console/).
-2. Install the required Python dependencies using the following command:
+2. To install the required Python dependencies using the following command:

 ```shell
 ~$ pip install requirements.txt